 Talk about ways the children can be like the Samaritan and help their neighbors by doing simple acts of kindness.
 Invite them to think about who and how they can help in the coming week.
-Distribute copies of GN 2 and invite the children to color the icons.
-As a group, look at the ideas on GN 2.
+As a group, look at the ideas on GN 3 and color the icons.
 Invite the children to add an idea of their own in the blank space.
 Cut along the dotted lines to create tear-away strips.
 Invite the children to tear off one or two strips each day during the week and do the simple acts of kindness.